Skip to content

 std::vector<int> v = {1, 2, 3};

-int* p = &v[0]; // points to first element
+int* p = &v[0]; // pointer to the first element

 v.push_back(4); // may trigger reallocation!

-// *p is now undefined behavior—p may point to freed memory
+// *p is now undefined behavior — the memory p points to may have been freed

-If you need to hold a pointer or reference to an element in a vector, either ensure no reallocation-triggering operations will follow, or use indices for indirect access instead.
+If you need to hold a pointer or reference to an element in a vector, either ensure no reallocation-triggering operations will happen afterwards, or use an index for indirect access instead.

 vector provides several ways to access elements.
 The most commonly used is operator[], which accesses elements by index just like a C array, without bounds checking.
 If you want bounds checking (throwing std::out_of_range on out-of-bounds access), use at: